vlzware/stide/README.md

 #### QUICK START:
 - this works only on linux (Windows support comes at some point later),
+- eventually install the dependencies: Stide uses libsqlite3-devel and libpng,
 - [get this archive](https://github.com/vlzware/HIPS-steganography-tool/blob/master/releases/hips_bin_1.0.0.tar.gz)
 - extract the archive and then start hips_gtk,
-- OR for the **latest and much better command line version** clone the repository and compile by yourself (see "Compiling").
+- OR for **the latest and greatest** version clone the repository and compile by yourself (see "Compiling").
 #### for creating image with embedded secret message:
 1. use the **create** tab;
 2. set input and output image: